Convert Your Book to an Epub File

 Click on the Page Setup section on the left side of the page.
 The only option you need to change here is the “Output profile” setting.
 Scroll down and find “Tablet” and then click on it.
 This simply makes sure that your images are not resized on different devices.
 If you upload a high-quality cover that looks incredible, it won’t be downsized to a lower quality.

 Next, click on "Structure Detection" on the left.
 You only need to change one option here.
 Check the “Remove first image" option and leave the other defaults.

 Next, click the “OK” button at the bottom-right of the Calibre app to start converting your .docx file to an epub.
 Once Calibre finishes converting, you’ll see a link below the cover image that says “Path: Click to open .”
 Click it, and the folder where your new ebook was created should appear.
 You can always view the ebook in Calibre, but I prefer to view it in either iBooks on a Mac, or Icecream on a Windows PC.

 If you’re happy with the results, then start building an empire on Instafreebie!
 If you’d like to go the extra mile and add a fancy table of contents, though, then read on.

-At the very top of your screen, look for the Tools menu and highlight Table of Contents, and then click on Edit Table of Contents.
+At the very top of your screen, you'll have a toolbar of little icons.
+Mouse over these and find "Edit Table of Contents," and click on it.

 You’ll see a new screen that asks how you’d like to form your table of contents.
-Click on the button labeled Generate ToC from files.
+Click on the button labeled "Generate ToC from files."

 Once you click that option, you’ll see that Calibre wants to add every single file to the table of contents.
-We don’t need anything before Chapter One, so click on each file (Start, Cover, etc.) before Chapter 1 and then click the "Remove this entry” button on the right.
+We don’t need anything before Chapter One, so click on each file (Start, Cover, etc.,) before Chapter 1 and then click the "Remove this entry” button on the right.